Dr Julie Mytton, Director of the Child Injury Health Integration Team (CIPIC HIT) gives an update of the HIT's activities in 2016-17.

 So our revised aim is to work collaboratively to support the commissioning and delivery of activities to reduce injuries, and their consequences, in children and young people.
 We will focus on data and prevention.

 HIT members are supporting Bristol Public Health’s child injury health needs assessment, which will contribute to the Joint Strategic Needs Assessment.
 This will show what data is high enough quality to inform commissioning, care and research, and where there are gaps.
-We will make the needs assessment available on a public website.
+We will make the needs assessment publicly available online.

 We will also focus on injury prevention challenges that are local priorities.
 The team will explore the feasibility of injury prevention activities, and the opportunities to deliver and evaluate interventions.